thoughtrealm/bumblebee/README.md

 You will find some details of file construction and layouts [here](docs/StreamCompositionOfBundles.pdf).

-A Threat Model document is currently in progress and will be provided soon.
+A Threat Model document can be found [here](THREAT_MODEL.md), which describes threats, vulns, mitigations and a response plan.

 ## License
 _BumbleBee_ is licensed under an MIT license.
 For license details see [License](LICENSE).